prometheus/prometheus/docs/querying/api.md

 `Content-Type: application/x-www-form-urlencoded` header.
 This is useful when specifying a large query that may breach server-side URL character limits.

 The `data` section of the query result is a string containing the formatted query expression.
+Note that any comments are removed in the formatted string.

 The following example formats the expression `foo/bar`: